The Complete Guide to Sports Medical Certificates (2026)

 Sports medical certificates are often required for activities that are physically demanding and push participants to their limits.
 Event organisers ask for these medical fitness certificates to ensure everyone’s safety during the competition.

-Here are some examples of sports where a medical certificate is often needed:
+Examples of sports where a medical certificate is often needed include:

 "Marathons, cycling races, triathlons and other long-distance challenges often require a medical fitness certificate"

-Specific requirements for a Sports Medical Certificate in France and Italy
+Sports Medical Certificate Requirements in France and Italy

 When it comes to sports events in France and Italy, the requirements for obtaining a medical certificate can be quite strict.
-Many iconic cycling events, such as L’Étape du Tour de France and Italian Gran Fondo and Maratona races, require participants to present a valid medical certificate to confirm their fitness to compete.
-Similarly, marathons like the Marathon du Médoc and triathlons, including the challenging Ironman competitions, have similar requirements.
+Many iconic cycling events, such as L’Étape du Tour, Tuscany Trail and Italian Gran Fondos such as Strade Bianche and Dolomites, require participants to present a valid medical certificate to confirm their fitness to compete.

 Interestingly, some events are beginning to shift away from traditional certificate requirements.
-For example, the Paris Marathon recently replaced the need for a medical certificate with a mandatory health prevention course.
-While this trend might signal a gradual change in how fitness for participation is assessed, most events in France and Italy still require a formal certificate.
+For example, from 2025, the Paris Marathon replaced the need for a medical certificate with a mandatory health prevention course.
+While this trend might signal a gradual change in how fitness for participation is assessed, most events in France and Italy still require a doctor-signed sports medical certificate.

 A group of women competing in a marathon.

-You might be wondering: “Why do I need a sports medical certificate, especially if I’m already healthy and fit enough to participate?”
-It’s a fair question, but there are a few important reasons why organisers insist on it:
+You might be wondering why you need a sports medical certificate, especially if you’re healthy and fit enough to participate.
+It’s a fair question, and there are a few important reasons why organisers insist on it:

 Wondering where to get a sports medical certificate from?
 The best option for you will depend on factors like convenience, cost, and how quickly you need the certificate.
 Below, we’ll explore three popular options.